 Around Easter train rides cost about $10 but include an Easter egg hunt activity.

-At Halloween the cost is around $11 and there are both kid-friendly times and ultra-scary ones.
+At Halloween the cost is between around $11 and $13.
+There are both kid-friendly times and ultra-scary ones.
 When we went a couple of years ago there was even a live actor with a chainsaw (so lots of fun but not for the faint of heart)!

 For more information on the miniature train and its schedule throughout the year, click Bear Creek Train.